 Sorry, no. Please register with your host studio.

 How do your CASH AWARDS work?

-Cash awards vary from location to location and are depended on the number of entries.
-Cash awards are given in the form of scholarship towards next seasons entry fees.
-All cash awards are given to the dance studio and will not be issued to dancers directly.
-If the dancer changes studios the following season, they will forfeit their credit.
+Cash awards vary from location to location depending on the number of entries in the category.
+Cash awards are given in the form of scholarships for next season's entry fees.
+All cash awards are awarded to the dance studio and not issued to dancers.
+Each dance studio will have its own policy for cash award proceeds.
+Cash awards are non-transferable to another school, or another season.
 Please visit our AWARDS page for more info.

 Will there be PHOTOS & VIDEOS of performances?